andrewaclear/space-jet/README.md

-# SpaceJet
+# space-jet

 > SPACE JET by Andrew D'Amario © April 2021

-SpaceJet is a sidescroller Assembly game written for the MIPS processor where you dodge astroids as you fly your jet through space.
+space-jet is a sidescroller Assembly game written for the MIPS processor where you dodge astroids as you fly your jet through space.

 #### Game play setup walk through:
 https://www.youtube.com/embed/BgLWuG2kp5A